Microbiology Department (MIC)

 Plant Microbe Interactions

-This course will explore in depth various ways that plants interact with microbes in the environment, at the macroscopic, cellular, and molecular levels.
-Case studies will include both parasitic and mutualistic (symbiotic) interactions.
+This course explores in depth various ways that plants interact with microbes in the environment, at the macroscopic, cellular, and molecular levels.
+Case studies include both parasitic and mutualistic (symbiotic) interactions.
 Microbes include fungi, bacteria, nematodes, and viruses.
 Includes plant pathology and studies of the beneficial relationships between plants and microbes.
 Inquiry based labs are integrated into the lecture and discussion sessions.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Lect.
 2, Lab 2.
-Prerequisite: BIO 203 or BIO 304; MIC 230; junior standing.
+Prerequisite: BIO 203 or MIC 230; junior standing.
 (Cross-listed with BIO/MIC, may only earn credit in one department.)
 Offered Fall - Odd Numbered Years.

 MIC 450 Cr.1-3